seanmtracey/cloudflare-todo-tutorial/README.md

 ```

-This block of code will iterate over all of the keys that are returned by the `/api/list` request, and for each one will make a separate request to `/api/get/<KEY_ID>` to get the value of each respective key.
+This block of code will iterate over all of the keys that are returned by the `/api/list` request, and for each one will make a separate request to `/api/get/<KV_KEY>` to get the value of each respective key.

-These requests will hit the Worker created with the `/functions/get/[item].js` file, which will return the value for the key that's passed in place of `<KEY_ID>` in the `/api/get/<KEY_ID>` URL.
+These requests will hit the Worker created with the `/functions/get/[item].js` file, which will return the value for the key that's passed in place of `<KV_KEY>` in the `/api/get/<KV_KEY>` URL.

-You may notice that we check if the data returned by the `/api/get/<KEY_ID>` request is `null`.
+You may notice that we check if the data returned by the `/api/get/<KV_KEY>` request is `null`.
 We do this because KV is **eventually consistent**, which, in short, means that the data we're returned may not be the *latest* version of that data.
 In the case of `null` being returned, a key was valid when it was included in the `/api/list` request, but has subsequently been deleted before we requested that keys value.
 You can find out more about KV and eventual consistency [here](https://developers.cloudflare.com/workers/learning/how-kv-works).

-If the data return from our request is not `null`, we return an object with the key, and the `value` and `status` properties stored in the JSON object against our given key.
+If the data returned from our request is not `null`, we return an object with the key, and the `value` and `status` properties stored in the JSON object against our given key.

-Finally, all of the results of the requests made to `/api/get/<KEY_ID>` are returned with `Promise.all(data)`, which will pass all of the responses to the next `.then()` in the promise chain as an array.
+Finally, all of the results of the requests made to `/api/get/<KV_KEY>` are returned with `Promise.all(data)`, which will pass all of the responses to the next `.then()` in the promise chain as an array.

 #### Rendering existing items in our application